visionsystemsgmbh/vscom-elbe/README.md

 ELBE Installation
 -----------------

-You'll need a Debian Jessie host in order to use ELBE.
-Perform following steps:
+You'll need a Debian Buster host in order to use ELBE.
+Perform the following steps:

 1. `mkdir /home/user/debian`
 2. `cd /home/user/debian`